사회통합프로그램 (KIIP) |

-Korean immigration and integration program: Personal Guide from a KIIP participant
+Korean immigration and integration program: A Complete Guide for beginners

-Caution: This KIIP personal guide is a little outdated because of the constant KIIP policy changes (e.g. class hour, text book, and curriculum).
-However, this guide is still very helpful to have an overview about KIIP.
+Note: This KIIP guideline for beginners is a bit outdated because of the constant KIIP policy changes (e.g. class hour, text book, and curriculum).
+However, this guide is still very helpful to have a complete overview about KIIP.

 𝗪𝗵𝗮𝘁 𝗶𝘀 𝗞𝗜𝗜𝗣?